stat-ml/efficient_bayesian_coresets/README.md

 # Distributed Bayesian Coresets

+> Vladimir Omelyusik and Maxim Panov (2023).
+Distributed Bayesian Coresets.
+In proceedings of The 11th International Conference on
+Analysis of Images, Social Networks and Texts – [2023](https://aistconf.org).

 A Bayesian coreset is a small weighted subsample of the original data which aims to preserve the full posterior.
 There are several algorithms for constructing a coreset,
 - Non-iterative:
   - Sensitivity-based Importance Sampling **(Campbell, Broderick [2019](https://www.jmlr.org/papers/volume20/17-613/17-613.pdf))**.